The AKRI Dialogues V

 This paper explores the hypothesis that the dominant societal paradigm in America, coined here as “American White Exceptionalism”:

-a) functions in part as a social defense that, through stressing dualist, rationalist, individualist, anti-embodiment, and patriarchal tenets, distorts the theoretical paradigm for group relations, which, in turn, obstructs the practice of consistent, deeper attention to the dynamics of emotional-experience-in-context needed to better fathom the life of groups and systems;
+a) functions in part as a social defense that, through stressing dualist, rationalist, individualist, anti-embodiment, and patriarchal tenets, distorts the theoretical paradigm for group relations, which, in turn, obstructs the practice of consistent, deeper attention to the dynamics of emotional-experience-in-context needed to better fathom the life of groups and systems; b) and that, among the consequences of this, the traditional group relations enterprise constrains our collective ability to see and feel systemic anti-Black racial bias and thereby to mobilize the will to engage with moral urgency in transformative application work.

 The author invites collaborative dialogue with you, the reader, in this ambitious exploration of opportunities for evolving group relations work, seen within a larger context of accelerating societal polarization and irrationality, and the many efforts in response to break through to a fundamentally new dynamic.